 Fukuoka SoftBank HAWKS Enjoy Watching Baseball!
-Various Ways to Enjoy YAFUOKU!
-DOME How to Purchase Tickets 2013 Game Schedule (main team) OH Sadaharu Baseball Museum FUKUOKA YAFUOKU!
+Various Ways to Enjoy YAHUOKU!
+DOME How to Purchase Tickets 2014 Game Schedule (main team) OH Sadaharu Baseball Museum FUKUOKA YAHUOKU!
 DOME Access Online Shop

 One of the 12 Nippon Professional Baseball teams, and the only team of the Kyushu area.
-Based in Fukuoka, its home ground is the FUKUOKA YAFUOKU!
+Based in Fukuoka, its home ground is the FUKUOKA YAHUOKU!
 DOME.
 Consisting of two leagues with 6 teams each, the Hawks is a member of the Pacific League.
-This year will be the 75th anniversary of its foundation.
 A 17-time league champion, they have also won 5 times at the Nippon Series.
-Four former Major Leaguers are members of the team: Falkenborg, Peña, Padilla, and LaHair.
+Former Major Leaguers: Standridge, Sarfate, and Wolfe, and Korean fourth batter Lee Dae-Ho is also part of the team.
 Let's cheer for them!

-At YAFUOKU!
-DOME, you can see a lot of HAWKS fans in team uniforms and logo T-shirts cheering on the team.
+At YAHUOKU!
+DOME, you can see a lot of HAWKS fans in team uniforms and T-shirts of their favorite baseball player cheering on the team.
 The dances by the HAWK family (mascots) and Honeys (cheerleaders) will add excitement to the entire stadium.
 After the top of the 7th inning, it's time to sing the team song and release thousands of yellow balloons together with other fans.
 You can also enjoy "the victory fireworks" display on the day that the HAWKS wins.
 The below frames introduce courtesy and rules needed to enjoy a live baseball game.
 Please use this for reference.

-Tickets at the door are sold at the ticket desk next to GATE 5 of the YAFUOKU!
+Tickets at the door are sold at the ticket desk located in GATE 7 of the YAHUOKU!
 DOME.
-Seat category and fee vary between weekdays and weekends.
+Fees vary according to days and seat category.
 It is necessary to purchase a ticket for children aged 4 years or older.
 Payment by cash (in Japanese yen) and credit cards are accepted.
 Advance tickets are sold at ticket agency, on the internet and at convenience stores.

 *The game schedule is subject to change.